-Colin is a Senior Vice President of Washington Financial Group, focusing on corporate and non-profit retirement plans.
+Colin is a Senior Vice President of HUB Retirement and Wealth Management (formerly Washington Financial Group), focusing on corporate and non-profit retirement plans.
 He has extensive experience managing assets for individuals, corporations, and pension plans including establishing and consulting on 401(k) plans, 403(b) plans, profit sharing, cash balance and executive benefit plans.
 Colin’s day to day responsibilities include working with plan trustees on addressing their fiduciary responsibilities and working with individuals on managing their retirement accounts.

-Colin is a proud member of the team at Washington Financial Group that was named a 2021 PLANADVISER Top 100 Retirement Plan Advisor, a 2021 NAPA Top DC Advisor Team as well as the 2017 PLANSPONSOR Retirement Plan Adviser Small Team of the Year.
+Colin is a proud member of the team that was named a 2021 PLANADVISER Top 100 Retirement Plan Advisor, 2022 NAPA Top DC Advisor Team as well as the 2017 PLANSPONSOR Retirement Plan Adviser Small Team of the Year.
 The 2017 PLANSPONSOR Retirement Plan Adviser of the Year winners have demonstrated leadership and a commitment to excellence for their retirement plan sponsor clients and participants.

 Colin was recently named to the 2020 Financial Times Top 401 Retirement Plan Advisors list.
 He is also a board member of the Retirement Advisor Council, a national organization that advocates for successful qualified plan and participant retirement outcomes through the collaborative efforts of experienced, qualified retirement plan advisors, investment managers and defined contribution plan service providers.

-Colin is married, and he and his wife have four children.
-He enjoys coaching football and soccer as well as playing in local USTA tennis leagues.
+Colin has four children, is the office grill master, enjoys coaching football and soccer as well as playing in local USTA tennis leagues.

 The PLANADVISER Top 100 Retirement Plan Advisers list is compiled from responses to the PLANADVISER Retirement Plan Adviser Survey.
 The list is drawn solely from a set of quantitative variables and information in the survey supplied by the advisers themselves.
 For an adviser to be eligible for recognition in this year’s Top 100, they had to submit a completed entry to the Retirement Plan Adviser Survey.
 A sub-segment of the questions was used to determine eligibility for the Top 100.
 This award does not evaluate the quality of services provided to clients and is not indicative of future performance.
 Neither the advisors nor their parent firms pay a fee to PLANADVISER in exchange for inclusion in the Top 100.